eProsima/Fast-DDS-docs/docs/fastdds/use_cases/includes/fast-rtps_wifi.rst

 According to the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ (Section 9.6.1.1), each participant must listen for incoming PDP discovery metatraffic in two different ports, one linked with a multicast address, and another one linked to a unicast address.
-Fast-RTPS allows for the configuration of an initial peers list which contains one or more such address-port pairs corresponding to remote participants PDP discovery listening resources, so that the local participant will not only send its PDP traffic to the default multicast address-port specified by its domain, but also to all the address-port pairs specified in the :ref:`initial-peers` list.
+Fast DDS allows for the configuration of an initial peers list which contains one or more such address-port pairs corresponding to remote participants PDP discovery listening resources, so that the local participant will not only send its PDP traffic to the default multicast address-port specified by its domain, but also to all the address-port pairs specified in the :ref:`initial-peers` list.